GitHub CI/CD

 node-version: '20.x'

-# Checkout the latest code from your repository
+# Checkout the latest code from the GitHub repository

 - name: Checkout code